 Palm oil is an edible vegetable oil that is extracted from African oil palm trees.
 In recent years, the demand for palm oil has surged globally.
 It is used for various purposes such as in different food and makeup products.
 But to meet its huge demand, palm oil production involves the clearance of large areas of tropical rainforests (mostly in southeast Asia) that are rich in biodiversity.
 In Indonesia, the principal cause of deforestation is palm oil production.

-It is advised to avoid purchasing any products that contain unsustainable palm oil and always pick the ones with RSPO-certified palm oil because they are produced in compliance with the global standards.
+It is advised to avoid purchasing any products that contain unsustainable palm oil and always pick the ones with RSPO-certified palm oil because they are produced in compliance with global standards.

 Purchase Sustainable Goods